 Figure 1.
 The arrangement of cofactors in the PS1 RC.
-Depicted in pink and green are the two central Chls, P_B and P_A of the Chl a/Chl a' dimer.
-Furthermore, the RC contains two accessory Chl a (A{-1A} and A{-1B}), two donor Chl a (A{-0A} and A{0B}), and two tightly associated phylloquinone's (A{1A} and A{1B}).
-Finally, there are three iron-sulphur [4Fe-3S] clusters (F_X , F_A , F_B) which function as terminal intrinsic electron acceptors.
-Both the A and B branch participate in electron transfer with the relative activity depending mainly on the organism and the reduction conditions.
-[PDB entry 2WSC (Amunts et al., 2009).
+Depicted in pink and green are the two central Chls, P_B and P_A , of the Chl a / Chl a' dimer.
+Furthermore, the RC contains two accessory Chl a (A{-1A} and A{-1B}), two donor Chl a (A{0A} and A{0B}), and two tightly associated phylloquinones (A{1A} and A{1B}).
+Finally, there are three iron-sulfur [4Fe-3S] clusters (F_X, F_A, and F_B) which function as terminal intrinsic electron acceptors.
+Both the A and B branches participate in electron transfer, with the relative activity depending mainly on the organism and the reduction conditions.
+PDB entry 2WSC (Amunts et al., 2009).

-The electron donor, the heterodimeric P700, is, similarly to the F_X cluster, located at the interface of both branches and consists of one chlorophyll a (Chl a, PB) and one Chl a' (PA), which is the C-132-epimer of Chl a.
-While P_A forms hydrogen bonds to its protein environment, no hydrogen bonds are found on the P_B side (Watanabe et al., 1985).
-The ratio of the spin-density distribution over the P_A+/P_B+ dimer exhibits significant diversity in between species and conditions (Webber and Lubitz, 2001): Fourier transform infrared and EPR spectroscopic studies on cyanobacterial PSI from Synechocystis indicated a ratio of electron spin density distribution in the range of 50:50 to 33:67 in favor of the P_B (Breton et al., 1999).
-On the other hand, in spinach and Thermosynechococcus (T.) elongatus ratios in the range of respectively 25:75-20:80 and 15:85 have been estimated (Davis et al., 1993; Käss et al., 2001).
-Electronic-structure calculations suggested a ratio of 28:72 based on the coordinates taken from the high-resolution X-ray data of T. elongatus and indicate the hydrogen-bonding of the P_A Chl, the asymmetry in molecular geometry (Chl a/Chl a') and minor differences in the protein environment as the main factors influencing the relative spin density distribution over P_A and P_B (Saito et al., 2011).
+The electron donor, the heterodimeric P700, is, similarly to the F_X cluster, located at the interface of both branches and consists of one chlorophyll a (Chl a; PB) and one Chl a' (P_A) , which is the C-132-epimer of Chl a.
+While P_A forms hydrogen bonds to its protein environment, no hydrogen bonds are found on the P{B} side (Watanabe et al., 1985).
+The ratio of the spin-density distribution over the $P_A^{\bullet+}/P_B^{\bullet+}$ dimer exhibits significant diversity between species and conditions (Webber and Lubitz, 2001).
+Fourier transform infrared and electron paramagnetic resonance (EPR) spectroscopic studies on cyanobacterial PSI from Synechocystis indicated a ratio of electron spin density distribution in the range of 50 : 50 to 33: 67 in favor of the P_B (Breton et al., 1999).
+On the other hand, in spinach and Thermosynechococcus (T.) elongatus, ratios in the range of, respectively, 25:75-20:80 and 15:85 have been estimated (Davis et al., 1993; Käss et al., 2001).
+Electronic structure calculations suggested a ratio of 28:72 based on the coordinates taken from the high-resolution Xray data of T. elongatus and indicate the hydrogen bonding of the P_A Chl, the asymmetry in molecular geometry (Chl a / Chl a'), and minor differences in the protein environment as being the main factors influencing the relative spin density distribution over P_A and P_B (Saito et al., 2011).

-Calculations making use of the frozen-density embedding (FDE) technique on the primary electron donor of PSI in S. elongatus including a large part of the protein environment resulted in 76% of the spin-density being localized on P_B (Artiukhin et al.,

-2020).
-Using FDE instead of conventional Kohn-Sham density-functional theory (DFT) can improve the description of the interaction of the electron donor with the protein matrix and the spin-localization as it avoids certain problems arising from the self-interaction error.
-The calculated spin populations were in good agreement with Ref.
-(Saito et al., 2011) and available experimental data obtained with 13C photo-CIDNP MAS NMR (Alia et al., 2004).
+Calculations making use of the frozen density embedding (FDE) technique on the primary electron donor of PSI in S. elongatus, including a large part of the protein environment, resulted in 76 % of the spin density being localized on P_B (Artiukhin et al., 2020).
+Using FDE instead of the conventional Kohn-Sham density functional theory (DFT) can improve the description of the interaction of the electron donor with the protein matrix and the spin localization, as it avoids certain problems arising from the self-interaction error.
+The calculated spin populations were in good agreement with the references (Saito et al., 2011) and available experimental data obtained with 13C photochemically induced dynamic nuclear polarization (photo-CIDNP) magic angle spinning (MAS) nuclear magnetic resonance (NMR; Alia et al., 2004).

-While the donor in PSII is the strongest oxidizing agent known in living nature, P700 is optimized to provide a strong reducing force, which is required for the formation of NADPH.
-With a potential of approximately -1.2 V, P700 is probably the strongest reducing entity found in living systems (Ishikita et al., 2006).
+While the donor in PSII is the strongest oxidizing agent known in living nature, P700 is optimized to provide a strong reducing force, which is required for the formation of nicotinamide adenine dinucleotide phosphate (NADPH).
+With a potential of approximately -1.2 V, P700^{•+} is probably the strongest reducing entity found in living systems (Ishikita et al., 2006).